Aldaviva/RaspberryPiDotnetRepository/Readme.md

 #### Major and minor versions

-**Latest or Latest LTS installed:** If you want to update to a new major or minor version, you will need to have installed one of the [`latest[-lts]`](#latest-version) packages installed, such as `dotnet-runtime-latest` or `aspnetcore-runtime-latest-lts`, before you `apt-get update && apt-get upgrade`.
-You may clean up previous versions afterwards using `sudo apt autoremove`, or at installation time using `sudo apt upgrade --autoremove`.
+**Latest or Latest LTS installed:** If you want to update to a new major or minor version, you will need to have installed one of the [`latest[-lts]`](#latest-version) packages installed, such as `dotnet-runtime-latest` or `aspnetcore-runtime-latest-lts`, before you `apt-get update && apt-get full-upgrade`.
+You may clean up previous versions afterwards using `sudo apt autoremove`, or at installation time using `sudo apt full-upgrade --autoremove`.

 **Specific minor version installed:** If you aren't using a `latest[-lts]` package, you can manually choose a new minor version to install using a command like `sudo apt install dotnet-runtime-8.0`.
 Afterwards, you may clean up previous versions using a command like `sudo apt remove dotnet-runtime-7.0`.